middleman/middlemanapp.com/source/basics/build_and_deploy.html.markdown

 ## Production Asset Hashing & CDN Configuration

 A common setup for production is to hash your assets and serve them through a CDN.
-You can do this easily with middleman:
+You can do this easily with Middleman:

 ```ruby
 configure :build do